lofar-astron/DP3/docs/index.rst

 The output can be a new MeasurementSet, but it is also possible to update the flags if the input is a single MS. If averaging or phase-shifting to another phase center is done, the only option is to create a new MeasurementSet.

 At the end the run time is shown.
-Note that on a multi-core machine the user time can exceed the elapsed time (user time is counted per core).
-By default the percentage of time each step took is also shown.
+Note that on a multi-core machine, the user time can exceed the elapsed time (user time is an accumulated count per core).
+By default, the percentage of time each step took is also shown.

 The AOFlagger, MADFlagger, and Demixer, by far the most expensive parts of DP3, can run multi-threaded if DP3 is built with OpenMP.
 It is possible to define the number of threads to use by the global key `numthreads`.
-Is that is not set, it uses the environment variable `OMP_NUM_THREADS`.
-If also that variable is undefined, an DP3 run uses as many threads as there are CPU cores.
-Thus if multiple DP3 runs are started on a machine, the default total number of threads will exceed the number of CPU cores.
+If that is not set, it uses the environment variable `OMP_NUM_THREADS`.
+If also that variable is undefined, a DP3 run uses as many threads as there are CPU cores.
+Thus, if multiple DP3 runs are started on a machine, the default total number of threads will exceed the number of CPU cores.

 MeasurementSet Access
 ---------------------